 Setting clear goals and objectives at the beginning of the supervisory relationship is crucial.
 Both the supervisor and the supervisee can take time to discuss expectations, areas of focus, and any specific challenges the supervisee wants to address.

-Reflection is a cornerstone of effective counselling practice.
+Reflection is the cornerstone of effective counselling practice.
 Supervisors should encourage supervisees to engage in reflective exercises to become more aware of their feelings, explore their interactions with clients, and evaluate the approaches they use.

-This can also be part of CPD which is a valuable conversation to have with supervisees.
+This can also be part of CPD, which is a valuable conversation to have with supervisees.

 Some useful models like Gibbs' Reflective Cycle or Kolb's Learning Cycle can be helpful in fostering this habit.

-While building rapport is essential, supervisors and supervisees would so better to discuss and maintain professional boundaries.
+While building rapport is essential, supervisors and supervisees would do better to discuss and maintain professional boundaries.
 Clear boundaries ensure the relationship remains professional and focused on supervision rather than becoming overly casual or personal.

 Outlining boundaries early in the supervisory relationship helps establish respect and clarity for both parties.